Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

+### Jul 26, 2025
+- Resolved a few niggling issue with skills
+  - Sleight of Hand had a mismatch in attribute name for the selected ability modifier
+  - Engineering had the wrong value in the selected attribute drop-down selected by default

 ### Jul 20, 2025
 - Added Collapse/Expand button for all skills, so a single click closes/opens them all
 - Added collapsing section for giving held items a description to prevent continuous cross-referencing